fboucquez/symbol-bootstrap/docs/compose.md

   --noPassword         When provided, Bootstrap will not use a password, so private keys will be stored in plain text.
                        Use with caution.

+  --password=password  A password used to encrypt and decrypted custom presets, addresses.yml, and preset.yml files.
+                       When providing a password, private keys would be encrypted.
+Keep this password in a secure place!

   --upgrade            It regenerates the docker compose and utility files from the <target>/docker folder

 EXAMPLE